Tylerdclark/CMSC330/project1/doc/project1.md

 **Author:** Tyler D Clark
 **Date:** 15 September 2020

+[I got a 95%  with this.
+Feedback was that passing input file as a parameter of the main() method is not a good practice. 🤷🏽‍♂️]

 **Description** A program that reads and parses a GUI definition language from text files.
 The program uses recursive descent to parse the language before building and creating the GUIs.
 This program uses command-line arguments to to pass the name of the input files to the program.
 ___